Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 > This feature supports Tizen 4.0 and higher for Mobile.

-## Sending and Processing A Custom Event
+## Sending and Processing a Custom Event

 To send a custom event to the client from the server side: